Most typical phrasing

 Generate a result to see the send-ready message, the reasoning behind it, and follow-up guidance if the client keeps pushing.

-Client asks you to start work immediately
+Client asks to pay later

-Client asks for a discount
+Client asks for more time to pay

 Ready to reply